-- 1. in category "I", open to all types of institutional investors, where appropriate in the framework of discretionary portfolio management and/or investment advice under Directive 2014/65/EU, for which providers of these services are not allowed to accept and retain fees, commissions or any monetary or non-monetary benefits paid or provided by the Management Company or the distributors of the Company, - 2. in category "R", open to all types investors, - 3. in category "CS" shares, which are reserved exclusively for retail investors in the framework of discretionary portfolio management and/or investment advice under Directive 2014/65/EU, for which providers of these services are not allowed to accept and retain fees, commissions or any monetary or non-monetary benefits paid or provided by the Management Company or the distributors of the Company.
+- 1. in category "I", open to all types of institutional investors, where appropriate in the framework of discretionary portfolio management and/or investment advice under Directive 2014/65/EU, for which providers of these services are not allowed to accept and retain fees, commissions or any monetary or non-monetary benefits paid or provided by the Management Company or the financial intermediary(ies)/distributor(s) of the Company, - 2. in category "R", open to all types investors, - 3. in category "CS" shares, which are reserved exclusively for retail investors in the framework of discretionary portfolio management and/or investment advice under Directive 2014/65/EU, for which providers of these services are not allowed to accept and retain fees, commissions or any monetary or non-monetary benefits paid or provided by the Management Company or the financial intermediary(ies)/distributor(s) of the

+Company.